supervisely-ecosystem/review-labels-side-by-side/README.md

 </div>

 # Overview
 Application allows to review pre-marked by annotators image projects, choose the best markups and tags.
-Also, these markup and tags can be transferred to the original image for your own futher corrections.
+Also, these labels and tags can be transferred to the original image for your own futher corrections.

 <img src="https://i.imgur.com/JFqsFBE.png"/>